Clelia-M/WellFit/README.md

 # WellFit Application

 A web application that provides information for women on diet, fitness workouts.
-The user can calculate how many calories are in the food they are consuming, workout there BMI, BMR and also calculate there 1RM.
+The user can calculate how many calories are in the food they are consuming, workout their BMI, BMR and also calculate their 1RM.
 Along with all of this information the user is provided with links to Youtube videos for workout ideas.

 The React.js code uses functions to handle user interactions and update the content on the screen.
 Two APIs are used to retrieve dietry to work out calories per serving and video workout ideas.